GDPR and TUNE

 How TUNE Clients Can Stay Prepared

-Below are six steps you can take to prepare your team and your company for the GDPR.
+Below are six steps you can take to ensure your team and your company are focused on the most important objectives of GDPR.

 1. Get management buy-in and create awareness.
 Make sure all necessary stakeholders are involved in ensuring your organization is ready and knowledgeable about its GDPR obligations.